SchuesslerPlanDigital/AboutUs/README.md

 # AboutUs

-We are working on Software Solutions for an efficient and consistenc design, planing an operation of buildings.
+Our digital enthusiasts are working on Software Solutions for an efficient and consistenc design, planing an operation of buildings.

 More about us at: